 The incredible attention to detail, and the simple design is what I love so much about them.
 I also love imagining those families down through history using this fireplace to cook their meals, and heat their homes.

-How to build a faux farmhouse style fireplace and mantel
+How to build a DIY faux fireplace and mantel

-Decide how big you want your faux fireplace and mantel
+Decide how big you want your DIY faux fireplace surround:

 You also want to consider a power source.
 Our freestanding stove needed to be plugged in, so we made sure that the space we were installing had an outlet.
 If the space you want to install one does not have power, you can easily have an outlet moved or installed.